gcolgate/gcolgate/To do.md

     spell templates

     6. General tools
-        CVS to entities : convert CSV files with entities, where column is entity name entities to CSV : reverse of that
+        CVS to entities : convert CSV files with entities, where column is entity name.
+Did for spells entities to CSV : reverse of that

+        7. add 3d modes for map

+8. Audio: Chat received sound, roll dice sound.
+Good thing Dave hates music when playing or I do that